owl73/westmarch-landol/circle.md

 The player of the Head of the circle as well as all players in the same party can choose for their characters to become members of this Inner Circle.

 + **E:**
   - Network
   - Base of Operation
   - Steady Income
   - Hirelings

+**Note:** This E template can be earned by any who achieved a D template.
+Or any who have achieved a novice B template.

 ### Base of Operation